microsoft/vscode-azurecontainerapps/README.md

 1. If prompted, select a location where new resources will be created.

-1. Choose whether or not to save deployment settings to your local workspace project (these can be re-used later for quick re-deployment).
+1. Choose whether or not to save deployment settings to your local workspace project.

+    _(These can be re-used later for quick re-deployment)_

 __Note__: We also have entry-points on the container apps environment item (`Create Container App from Workspace`) and the container app item (`Deploy Workspace to Container App`).
 These commands can be used to automatically target project deployment to these nodes.